 Self-propelled fixed-wing UAVs typically rely on forward thrust generated by a propeller turned by an internal combustion engine or electric motor, and gliders are launched either by a winch launcher or by being towed by another aircraft.
 In both cases, the ailerons, elevator and rudder control the roll, pitch and yaw of the drone.

 In addition to batteries and conventional petrol or diesel engines, powered fixed-wing UAVs can operate on other energy sources such as solar power and wireless power delivery using lasers.

 Smaller fixed-wing UAVs (sUAS) can be hand-launched by the operator simply throwing them into the air.
 Larger and heavier drones require a more complex method of getting airborne, such as a catapult or a runway, or being launched from a larger aircraft.

-Compared to rotary aircraft of a similar size, fixed-wing UAVs can usually carry heavier payloads for longer distances and flight times while using less power.
-This makes them well-suited to covering extended distances for missions such as mapping, surveillance and defense where endurance can be an important factor.
+Fixed-wing UAVs can usually carry heavier payloads for longer distances and flight times than VTOL UAVs, while using less power.
+This makes them well-suited for long distance missions, such as mapping, surveillance and defense, where long endurance can be an important factor.
 They may also be better equipped to survive technical failure in the air, as many designs incorporate natural gliding capabilities in the event of loss of propulsion.